lyleseebeck/mba_data_decisions/Real-Estate---R.md

 -   From the correlation tests above, we found that lot size is positively correlated with Price, Beds, Baths, and Square Feet.

+-   We might expect that multi-family homes such as condos and townhouses do not see as strong of a correlation between lot sizes and price.
+Thinking about price from an aggregate perspective (i.e. all of the condo prices combined), we would expect the price per lot size to be much higher since apartments are more frequently stacked on top of each other.

+-   On the other hand, from an individual family apartment perspective, we might see much lower prices relative to lot size (because one small apartment in a massive condo complex would fetch a very low price as compared to a mansion.

 #### Problem 5